SriD647/Agenda-Planner-WEB-API/README.md

 ```

-Please note all only the keys of name, email, password are required when creating a user document, and their values are provided through the request body.
-By default the value of the isLoggedIn key will be set to false and the value of the agendaItems key will be set to an empty array.
+Please note only the keys of name, email,and password are required from the request body when creating a user document.
+By default the value of the isLoggedIn key will be set to false and the value of the agendaItems key will be set to an empty array when creating a user.
 The appropriate controller functions set and update these values accordingly.

+The agenda item schema consists of information needed to book a task on an agenda.
+It essentially consists of logical and vital task details, such the task's title, date, start time and end time.
 The following is the Mongoose schema for the agenda item data entity:<br>

 <img src="Project images/AI schema.png" alt="PM 1" style="height: 250px"><br>